johnamreed/power-wheelchair/README.md

 # powered-wheelchair

-This was created to be a part of a larger wheelchair modeling tool. poweredWheelchair.js creates a model of a wheelchair of which the user can control certain dimensions.
+poweredWheelchair.js creates a model of a wheelchair of which the user can control certain dimensions, as a part of a larger wheelchair modeling tool.